Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Data and Discussion

-Between panels (a) and (c), it should become clear that the PDF of every function in every system that diverges at a topologically protected curve has a $-2$ power law.
-Similarly, panels (b) and (d) convey that the PDF of every function in every system that diverges at a topologically protected point has a $-3$ power law.
+Between panels (a) and (c), it should become clear that the PDF of every function in every system that diverges with a simple pole at a topologically protected curve has a $-2$ power law.
+Similarly, panels (b) and (d) convey that the PDF of every function in every system that diverges with a simple pole at a topologically protected point has a $-3$ power law.
 A very simple mathematical argument for why the universal power laws take these values is given in Appendix \ref{App_Proof}.
 A figure showing the power laws of PDFs calculated from $S$-matrices constructed with RMT numerics is available in Appendix \ref{App_RMT}.
-The fact that RMT numerics returns statistics for scattering singularities which is identical to our empirical results from microwave systems reveals that these statistics are not specific to any kind of wave scattering.
+The fact that RMT numerics returns statistics for scattering singularities which is identical to our empirical results from microwave systems reveals that these statistics are not specific to any particular kind of wave scattering.
 Rather, these statistical results describe all generic scattering systems.

+Notably, in Fig.~\ref{Fig3} we do not present the PDFs of the inverse eigenvalue difference $\frac{1}{{|\lambda_j-\lambda_k|}}$ nor the inverse eigenvalue condition number $r^{-1}$.
+This is because neither of these functions have a simple pole at a singularity.
+Because of the eigenvalue repulsion mentioned before, the eigenvalue difference $|\lambda_j-\lambda_k|$ goes to zero non-linearly, hence $\frac{1}{{|\lambda_j-\lambda_k|}}$ is not a simple pole.
+Similarly, $r^{-1}$ actually has a branch point of the form $\frac{1}{\sqrt{(1-|C|)}}$ at an EP-2.
+Since they do not satisfy the condition of having a simple pole divergence only at a singularity, the PDFs of $\frac{1}{{|\lambda_j-\lambda_k|}}$ and $r^{-1}$ do not have $-3$ power laws.
+We provide some examples of PDFs of functions that diverge at singularities but not as simple poles in Appendix \ref{App_Tails}.

 Since a distribution with a $-3$ power law has an undefined variance, a generic non-Hermitian scattering system must have every kind of scattering singularity allowed somewhere in its parameter space.
 However, it may not necessarily be accessible depending on the tunability of the experimental perturbers.
-Note also that since the $-3$ power law tail is superuniversal, the PDF of a function that diverges at a singularity is the perfect platform for investigating which global system parameters have the greatest effect on singularity abundance and density.
-It is also worth considering what the limitations of the superuniversality are, and whether there are ways to break it, for example by having imperfect coupling which was seen to disrupt the $-3$ power laws from some but not all complex time delay PDFs in Ref.~\cite{shaibe2025}.
+Note also that since the $-3$ power law tail is ``superuniversal'', the PDF of a function that diverges at a singularity is the perfect platform for investigating which global system parameters have the greatest effect on singularity abundance and density.
+It is also worth considering what the limitations of the ``superuniversality'' are, and whether there are ways to break it, for example by having imperfect coupling which was seen to disrupt the $-3$ power laws from some but not all complex time delay PDFs in Ref.~\cite{shaibe2025}.